Numbers 21:4-9

 2. Another connection to Romans 3-6 involves what comes immediately after the proclamation of God's grace, namely, the payoff for human community:

-For he is our peace; in his flesh he has made both groups into one and has broken down the dividing wall, that is, the hostility between us.
-He has abolished the law with its commandments and ordinances, that he might create in himself one new humanity in place of the two, thus making peace....
-(Ephesians 2:14-15)The reflection on Romans 4 two weeks ago (Lent 2B) emphasizes the importance of Jesus fulfilling the Jewish Messiahship by virtue of fulfilling the promise to Abraham and Sarah that they would be parents of all nations.
+The reflection on Romans 4 two weeks ago (Lent 2B) emphasizes the importance of Jesus fulfilling the Jewish Messiahship by virtue of fulfilling the promise to Abraham and Sarah that they would be parents of all nations.
 Without framing it as the fulfillment of promise, this passage makes the same overall point about bringing all of God's children together through Jesus Christ.

 Exegetical Notes

 1. zoen aionion, "life everlasting."
 The first two appearances of this phrase in John are in John 3:15-16.
 It occurs 3 times in Matthew, 2 in Mark, 3 in Luke, 1 in Acts, 3 times in Romans, 1 in Galatians, 2 in 1 John, and 14 in John (with one a piece in 1 Timothy and Jude).
 Most commentators bring out the immediacy of this phrase for John, namely, that it begins right now for those who believe.
 It is about a quality of life in this world more than about some other-world to come in the future.
 In the context of mimetic theory, I have found it meaningful to experience this promise of eternal life as being in deep relationship to the unending source of life itself.
-We are able to imitate the self-giving life of Jesus Christ with the promise of being connected (as branches to the vine) of the unending source of life.
+We are able to imitate the self-giving life of Jesus Christ with the promise of being connected (as branches to the vine) to the unending source of life.
 We need not fear death.
 We need not fear a life of self-giving generosity in the midst of a world of the forceful grasping after life that leads to death.
 When believing in the Resurrection and the Life, one won't really die in the sense of not being conquered by the forces of death in this world.
 Those forces may yet win some battles, but they will not prevail in the end -- not when one is connected to the source of life itself.

 2. John 3:3: gennethe anothen, "born again," or "born from above."
 This verse is not in today's lection but is crucial for interpreting the passage as a whole -- especially in the contemporary "evangelical" Christian scene of emphasizing being born again.
 John's Jesus is using a pun in the Greek around the word anothen, which can be interpreted as "again" or "from above."
 Modern evangelicals miss the pun, but not as badly as Nicodemus, who takes it literally in terms of asking about getting back into his mother's womb.
-Jesus' response to Micodemus shows that he is speaking more in the sense of being born "from above" -- being born into God's reign ("reign" having a spatial connotation of being over) through the Holy Spirit.
+Jesus' response to Nicodemus shows that he is speaking more in the sense of being born "from above" -- being born into God's reign ("reign" having a spatial connotation of being over) through the Holy Spirit.
 (See especially Breuer's reflections below, #5.)

 Resources